hashicorp/vagrant/docs/provisioners/shell.md

-If you have a quick, short script you want to execute, or perhaps your script exists in a Ruby variable somehow in your Vagrantfile, you can specify the script inline as a string:
+If you have a quick, short script you want to execute, or perhaps your script exists in a Ruby variable somehow in your Vagrantfile, you can specify the script inline right in your Vagrantfile:

 {% highlight ruby %}
 Vagrant::Config.run do |config|